-Teachers knowingly go into the profession with the understanding that they’re going to do so much more than simply teach.
-It’s expected, neither rightly nor wrongly, that teachers double as confidants, carers, safeguarders and so much more.
+Teachers join the profession with the understanding that they’re going to do much more than simply teach.
+It’s now expected that teachers double as confidants, carers, safeguarders and more.

-Within this role, we know that we’re not simply teaching students academia and curriculum knowledge, but we’re helping to develop the people they become, teaching manners, differences between right and wrong, freedom of expression and so much more.Sometimes, it can seem as though teachers have forgotten the extended role of being a teacher during these trying times that face the world of education - lack of funding, high pressure, increasing class sizes, large turnover and rising standards all present themselves as issues which can consume a teacher, especially when the success of a school and a teacher ultimately comes down to the performance of their students and how high their grades are.
+Within this role, we know that we’re not simply teaching students academia and curriculum knowledge, but we’re helping to develop the people they become, teaching manners, differences between right and wrong, freedom of expression and so much more.Sometimes, it can seem as though teachers have forgotten the extended role of being a teacher during these trying times that face the world of education.
+Lack of funding, high pressure, increasing class sizes, large turnover and rising standards are all issues which can consume a teacher, especially when the success of a school and a teacher ultimately comes down to the performance of their students and how high their grades are.

 Stamping down on disruptive behaviours will mean that students will be working in the optimum learning environment, disruptions will be minimised meaning more teaching and learning can take place - time won’t be wasted taking control of disruptive behaviour, so teachers will have a full lesson to teach and students a full lesson to learn.

 It will be instilled into all children what’s an acceptable way to treat one another and will help schools in fostering positive school cultures and creating communities.
 Not to mention that when we’re communicating these messages and sentiments, it’s reflected in our own behaviour which only makes for a positive working environment.

-The new framework is a better reflection of the work schools are already doing in helping students have the best school experience possible and helping them become the best versions of themselves.
+The new framework is a better reflection of the work schools are already doing to help students have the best school experience possible and helping them become the best versions of themselves.
 It will also helps parents gauge a better understanding of how a school is run and hopefully provide them with peace of mind as to whether or not their children will be in safe hands and in an environment that celebrates learning and progression.